KnTest12/react-task-manager-app/README.md

 13. Ternary Operator
 14. useState

-*Disclaimer: This list may not be exhaustive and could potentially miss some additional concepts learned during the initial stages of my React learning journey.*
+_Disclaimer: This list may not be exhaustive and could potentially miss some additional concepts learned during the initial stages of my React learning journey._

 ## Key Features

 1. Task list display
 2. Add new tasks
 3. Mark tasks as complete
 4. Delete tasks
 5. Filter tasks by status (all, active, completed, Important)
-6. Task count summary
+6. Task count indicator
+7. Sort tasks by task number or deadlines